 BCS Committee coordinator John Swofford said he will consider the computer’s demands.

 “I want to hear what it has to say,” said Swofford.
 “So let me just walk over to it here and … whoops!
 I accidentally pulled its power cord out of the wall.
 Oh, well.
-Looks like the BCS system is here to stay.”
+Looks like the BCS system is hear to stay.
+Sorry, everybody!”